wombleton/gitlaw-nz/acts/M/Mercenary Activities (Prohibition) Act 2004.md

 ##### 7 Recruiting person to be mercenary

-*   (1) Every person commits an offence, and is liable on conviction on indictment to imprisonment for a term not exceeding 14 years, who recruits, within New Zealand or elsewhere, a person for the purpose of taking part in hostilities in an armed conflict---
+*   (1) Every person commits an offence, and is liable on conviction to imprisonment for a term not exceeding 14 years, who recruits, within New Zealand or elsewhere, a person for the purpose of taking part in hostilities in an armed conflict---

     *   (a) with the intention that the person being recruited make private gain from taking part in hostilities in the armed conflict; and